deusExMac/TwitterSearch/README.md

      - ``[-S]``: Signals a simple search as specified in the above section.
 If missing, a period search is conducted. ``-S`` will ignore any -f or -u arguments given.
      - ``[-D]``: Toggles debug mode for this command only (see ``debugMode`` option in configuration file).
 If debugMode is enabled, [DEBUG] messages are printed during execution of the search command.
+     - ``<query>``: Query specifying the criteria that tweets need to fullfil.
+Can use any valid operator defined by the v2 Twitter API.
+For a list of supported operators and their use see https://developer.twitter.com/en/docs/twitter-api/v1/rules-and-filtering/search-operators  and https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query

 <br/>
 <br/>